S. Rajaratnam

+In September 1965, S. Rajaratnam, Singapore's first Minister for Foreign Affairs, speaks to the UN General Assembly after the nation's formal admission.

+Facade of the ancestral house of S. Rajaratnam in Siththankerny, Vaddukoddai, Jaffna District, built by his father in 1922 near the site of the cottage where he was born in 1915; the cottage no longer exists.

-Sinnathamby Rajaratnam (Note: சின்னத்தம்பி ராஜரத்னம்) (25 February 1915 – 22 February 2006), better known as S. Rajaratnam, was a Singaporean statesman, journalist and diplomat.
+Sinnathamby Rajaratnam (Note: சின்னத்தம்பி ராஜரத்தினம்; 辛纳坦比·拉惹勒南 (Xīnnàtǎnbǐ Lārělēinán)) (25 February 1915 – 22 February 2006) was a Singaporean statesman, journalist and diplomat.
 He served as the first Minister for Foreign Affairs from 1965 until 1980, and subsequently as the 2nd Deputy Prime Minister of Singapore from 1980 to 1985.
-Rajaratnam was pivotal in establishing Singapore's foreign policy framework during its early years of sovereignty, helping to secure the nation's position on the global stage in its early years.
+Rajaratnam was pivotal in shaping Singapore's foreign policy framework during its formative years of sovereignty, helping secure the nation's position on the global stage.
 Alongside his foreign affairs portfolio, he also served as Minister for Culture from 1959 to 1965, Minister for Labour from 1968 to 1971, Deputy Prime Minister from 1980 to 1985 and Senior Minister from 1985 to 1988.
 Throughout his entire political career, he represented the constituency of Kampong Glam.
-Rajaratnam is widely recognised as one of the founding fathers of modern Singapore.
+Rajaratnam is remembered for authoring the Singapore National Pledge in 1966.
+Rajaratnam is widely recognised as one of the founding fathers of modern Singapore and a key architect of ASEAN.

 A founding member of the People's Action Party (PAP), which has governed Singapore continuously since independence, Rajaratnam was deeply involved in the country's political transformation.
 He was among the pioneering leaders responsible for securing self-governance of Singapore from the British Empire in 1959 and navigating the complex process leading to the independence of Singapore from Malaysia in 1965.
 His statesmanship extended beyond national borders as one of the five founding fathers of the Association of Southeast Asian Nations (ASEAN) in 1967, an organisation created to promote regional cooperation and peace in Southeast Asia.

 Rajaratnam's legacy is commemorated through several institutions bearing his name, reflecting his lasting impact on Singapore's development.
 These include the S. Rajaratnam School of International Studies at Nanyang Technological University (NTU), a centre dedicated to research and education in international relations, as well as the S. Rajaratnam block of Raffles Institution, honouring his contributions to education and public service.
 His career remains emblematic of pragmatic governance and diplomatic foresight during a formative period in Singapore's history.